 How to Improve Memory: Part 4 Brain Stimulation

+What is brain stimulation?Brain stimulation is exercising the brain by learning, thinking, and challenging what you know.
+Do you have favourite puzzle?
+Crosswords?
+Sudoku?
+Do you love it because you know it?
+Or because it’s challenging?
 While games can, and do, stimulate your brain, they have to be challenging in order to effectively stimulate your brain.
 Once you know the patterns, you need to increase the level of difficulty.
 Consider trying a new activity.

+Does stimulating your brain, keep your brain healthy?Yes.
 Stimulating your brain helps to keep your brain healthy, and improves your memory (Learn more on memory in Part 1 or Part 2 of How to Improve Memory).
 In the same way that running keeps your body healthy, exercising your brain, keeps your brain healthy.
 (Physical exercise, changes your brain as well, and helps you to remember better).
 While always relying on an app/ device to navigate, calculate, interpret or even order food, may be convenient, it removes an everyday mechanism to stimulate your brain.
 You will need to consciously stimulate your brain.

-Brain stimulation can prevent, or reduce, the risk of diseases such as Alzheimer’s disease.
+Why is stimulating your brain important?Brain stimulation can prevent, or reduce, the risk of diseases such as Alzheimer’s disease.
 Lifestyle factors may account for 30-50% of all cases of Alzheimer’s disease.
 Brain stimulation has been shown to reduce the risk of Alzheimer’s disease, and memory loss that occurs with aging.
 It can improve the way your brain functions, from memory, to planning, to processing information.
 It has this power at any age.

-Stimulating activities are thought to increase your brain’s reserve capacity.
+How does brain stimulation help your memory?Stimulating activities are thought to increase your brain’s reserve capacity.
 As you age, you are able to tap into this reserve, and function well, despite the damage that has occurred in the brain with ageing.
 This is true even in the early stages of Alzheimer’s disease.
 Studies have shown that people with pathological changes of Alzheimer’s disease may have no clinical manifestations of the disease.
 This was proposed to be due to the reserve capacity of the brain.
 You are able to build this reserve capacity at any age.

 Brain stimulation protects your memory by: